caeg-industries/crates.io-terraform/README.md

 > Hint: Use `ping`, `dig` or `nslookup` to test

+**IMPORTANT** Do _NOT_ proceed beyond this poing until DNS is set up correctly and confirmed to work.

 ### Finish provisioning

 This step secures access to the instance through the use of TLS courtesy of [Let’s Encrypt](https://letsencrypt.org)